Pebworth

 Pebworth is a village and civil parish in the county of Worcestershire, lying about 5 miles north-north-west of the town of Chipping Campden in Gloucestershire.
 Until 1931, the parish – which includes the hamlet of Broad Marston – was itself also in Gloucestershire, as part of Pebworth Rural District.
 Pebworth is bordered to the north and north-east by the parishes of Dorsington and Long Marston, which are today in Warwickshire.

 The Priory of Pebworth is a Grade II listed building.

 History

+The name Pebworth derives from the Old English Peobbaworð meaning 'Peobba's enclosure'.